Help & Support

 Scottish Association for Mental Health

-SAMH (Scottish Association for Mental Health) is Scotland’s national mental health charity.
+The Scottish Association for Mental Health (SAMH) is Scotland’s national mental health charity.
 For more information on mental health, you can use the SAMH information service to find helpful information on general mental health problems at samh.org.uk/info.
-For support, call 0344 800 0550 (Monday to Friday 9am to 6pm) or email email@example.com.
+For support, call 0344 800 0550 (Monday to Friday 9am to 6pm) or email firstname.lastname@example.org.